Western African Ebola epidemic: Community awareness

 To reduce the spread, the WHO recommended raising community awareness of the risk factors for Ebola infection and the protective measures individuals can take.
 These include avoiding contact with infected people and regular hand washing using soap and water.
 A condition of extreme poverty exists in many of the areas that experienced a high incidence of infections.
 According to the director of the NGO Plan International in Guinea, "The poor living conditions and lack of water and sanitation in most districts of Conakry pose a serious risk that the epidemic escalates into a crisis.
 People do not think to wash their hands when they do not have enough water to drink."
 One study showed that once people had heard of the Ebola virus disease, hand washing with soap and water improved, though socio-demographic factors influenced hygiene.

-A number of organisations enrolled local people to conduct public awareness campaigns among the communities in Western Africa. "... what we mean by social mobilization is to try to convey the right messages, in terms of prevention measures, adapted to the local context—adapted to the cultural practices in a specific area," said Vincent Martin, FAO's representative in Senegal.
+Several organisations enrolled local people to conduct public awareness campaigns among the communities in Western Africa.

 Denial in some affected countries also made containment efforts difficult.
 Language barriers and the appearance of medical teams in protective suits sometimes increased fears of the virus.
 In Liberia, a mob attacked an Ebola isolation centre, stealing equipment and "freeing" patients while shouting "There's no Ebola."
 Red Cross staff were forced to suspend operations in southeast Guinea after they were threatened by a group of men armed with knives.
-In September, in the town of Womey in Guinea, suspicious inhabitants wielding machetes murdered at least eight aid workers and dumped their bodies in a latrine.
+In September, in the town of Womey in Guinea, suspicious inhabitants wielding machetes murdered at least eight aid workers.

 An August 2014 study found that nearly two-thirds of Ebola cases in Guinea were believed to be due to burial practices including washing of the body of one who had died.

 In November, WHO released a protocol for the safe and dignified burial of people who die from Ebola virus disease.
-It encouraged the inclusion of family and clergy, and gave specific instructions for Muslim and Christian burials.
-In the 21 January 2015 WHO road map update, it was reported that 100% of districts in Sierra Leone and 71% of districts in Guinea had a list of key religious leaders who promoted safe and dignified burials.
 Speaking on 27 January 2015, Guinea's Grand Imam, the country's highest cleric, gave a very strong message saying, "There is nothing in the Koran that says you must wash, kiss or hold your dead loved ones," and he called on citizens to do more to stop the virus by practising safer burying rituals that do not compromise tradition.